Workiva/over_react/doc/null_safety_and_required_props.md

 This allows consumers to declare defaulted props as non-nullable in a way that's safe and convenient, preventing the need for more invasive refactors to how defaulted props work when migrating to null safety.

-For more information on what this looks like, see: [Defaulting non-nullable props: class components](#defaulting-non-nullable-props-class-components)
+For more information on what this looks like, see: [Defaulting props: class components](#defaulting-props-class-components)

 This mechanism does not apply to function components, which use a different prop defaulting mechanism in over_react.
 See [Prop defaulting](#prop-defaulting) for more info.